iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 ```

 Notice how we used square brackets to represent that we are accessing a data structure instead of calling a function.

+[^other-total-cost]: You may wonder if this means that dynamic programming
+also works for decision processes whose costs satisfy other kinds of Bellman equations (non-additive costs, for example)
+and the answer is yes!
+A great place to start is @{bertsekasADP}'s book.
+Just be warned that there are a lot more technicalities to deal with in those cases.

 Value Iteration
 ---------------